pstsengb/docker_tutorial/README.md

  ```css
 $ docker-compose -f 'docker compose .yaml' down
 ```
-> if you want to turn off container ,type as above
+> if you want to exit container ,type as above
 >